-- Pinch Points: Keep hands, long hair, loose clothing, jewelry, etc. away from the moving parts. - Risk to Children and Pets: Please supervise children around the cutter when it is in use. - Movement and Touching: Do not move the Skycut or touch any circuitry while it is plugged in. - DO NOT touch or jam the plotter's track while it is operating.
-If the cutter is damaged, it is the owner's responsibility.
+- Pinch Points: Keep hands, long hair, loose clothing, jewelry, etc. away from the moving parts. - Risk to Children and Pets: Please supervise children around the cutter when it is in use. - Movement and Touching: Do not move the Skycut or touch any circuitry while it is plugged in.

-- DO NOT shake the cutter while it is operating. - DO NOT cut any materials that have staples or other embellishments attached. - DO NOT touch the cutter with a magnet.
+- Power Adaptor: ONLY use the included power adaptor.
+Attempting to use a different model can result in seriously damaging the Skycut.
+If either the power cable or adaptor are damaged, replace with the appropriate parts. - DO NOT touch or jam the plotter's track while it is operating.
+If the cutter is damaged, it is the owner's responsibility. - DO NOT shake the cutter while it is operating. - DO NOT cut any materials that have staples or other embellishments attached. - DO NOT touch the cutter with a magnet.
 It is safe, however, to cut magnetic materials, such as those used on refrigerators and car exteriors. - DO NOT allow any liquids to spill into the cutter. - DO NOT allow small items to fall into the cutter. - Place the Skycut on a sturdy and stable table, desk, or trolley.
 The optional Skycut stand can also be used. - Always turn off the Skycut when not in use.
-Leaving the cutter turned on for extended periods of time can possibly damage the machine. - Always turn off the Skycut before unplugging or removing the power cable from the wall outlet or power strip. - Unplug the Skycut from a wall outlet or power strip during an electrical storm or when the cutter will not be used for an extended period of time. - Transporting: When transporting the cutter, move the pinch wheel lever into the upward position.
+Leaving the cutter turned on for extended periods of time can possibly damage the machine. - Always turn off the Skycut before unplugging the power adaptor or removing the power cable from the wall outlet or power strip. - Unplug the Skycut from a wall outlet or power strip during an electrical storm or when the cutter will not be used for an extended period of time. - Transporting: When transporting the cutter, move the pinch wheel lever into the upward position.
 Remove the blade from the blade holder and cover the tip with the plastic cap.